Aeronautical Systems Center: Cold War

 During the Vietnam War, ASD set up a special division called Limited War/Special Air Warfare to respond to the special requirements dictated by the conflict.
 Part of this concept was "Project 1559" which provided a means for rapidly evaluating new hardware ideas to determine their usefulness for conducting limited war.
 Support systems included a highly mobile tactical air control system, disposable parachutes, intrusion alarms for air base defense, and a grenade launcher for the AR-15 rifle.
 In response to the unique climate found in Southeast Asia ASD an evaluation of chemical rain repellents for fighter aircraft and discovered that varieties of repellant applied to cockpit windshields on the ground prior to the flight had a long life and could last several hours, even days.

 During the early 1970s the Department of Defense became concerned with the rising costs of military procurement and consequently abandoned the concept of buying a weapon system as a complete, finished package, and reorganized the acquisition cycle into five phases: conceptual, validation, development, production, and deployment.
 The Air Force viewed this as a more flexible approach; providing oversight, review, and evaluation during each phase.
 Under this new process the ASD continued enhancing airframes, and developing armaments.

 The 1980s brought additional funding restraints led to additional reorganization for the ASD.
+In 1982, AFWAL was merged with ASD, thereby uniting for the first time since the early 1960s the system program offices (SPOs) and the laboratories in one organization.
 In addition to equipment engineering the ASD worked on process improvement as well by introducing Total Quality Management (TQM).
 ASD also helped operationalize stealth technology which had been introduced in the 1970s.
 Work also began on a system of very high speed integrated circuits that would allow advanced avionics architectures to integrate many aircraft subsystems such as weapons delivery, flight controls, and communications into smaller, more reliable subsystems.
 The Avionics and Flight Dynamics Laboratories coordinated research on an "all-glass" cockpit of the future that would allow a pilot, through voice activation, to mix or "enhance" data presented in picture-like symbols on one large TV-like screen.

+In 1988 AFWAL was reorganized and redesignated the Wright Research and Development Center (WRDC) and in 1990, the Wright Laboratory (WL).